 Connect with a group near you.

-An intensively cultivated urban farm that produces enough fresh produce for about 20 people.
+Intensively cultivated urban farm that currently produces enough fresh produce for about 15 families using 3 Berkeley backyards

 Fresh, organically grown backyard produce.